jbostok1/SPL-group-project/README.md

 -> then enter a temperature value to test against

 Further details and explanations regarding each code file are listed below...

+**For Logisitic Regression:**

+ghc LogisticRegression.hs -o LogisticRegression

+./LogisticRegression

+-> You will be prompted to give data, first will be the temperature you will be comparing agsint.
+All other data will be the data of the day you are comparing against.
+After all data is given the code will run and return the result of either a 1.0 or a 0.0.  a 1.0 indicates the model predicts that the data of the day you gave would predict the temperature would be over the given temperature, a 0.0 would predict it will be bellow the given temperature

 *****************************************************************************************************************************************************************************